Cloudstrucc/cs-identity/onboarding-app-example-bootstrap/README.md

 ### Pre-requisites

 Ensrue that you are usnig Node 18, or 20.
+E.G install NVM and use command nvm use 20 before running the npm install

 #### 🖥️ Windows (PowerShell)